greenelab/deep-review/sections/06_discussion.md

  interpretable healthcare features from trained deep models.

 Finally, it is sometimes possible to train the model to provide justifications for its predictions.
-Lei et al.,
+Lei et al.
- <cite https://arxiv.org/abs/1606.04155> used a generator to identify
- "rationales", which are short and coherent pieces of the input text that produce similar results to the whole input when passed through an encoder.
+ [@tag:Lei2016_rationalizing] used a generator to identify "rationales", which are short and coherent pieces of the input text that produce similar results to the whole input when passed through an encoder.
  The authors applied their approach to a sentiment analysis task